UB-Mannheim/vMaBookShelf/INSTALL.md

   * chmod u+x bookshelf-server/html/js/ErzeugeMiniVersionen.sh

 ##### Windows
-rename
+Rename
   * bookshelf-server/html/js/ErzeugeMiniVersionen.cmd_sample to
   * bookshelf-server/html/js/ErzeugeMiniVersionen.cmd

 ### Perl

-For lokal tests in Windows i use http://strawberryperl.com/
+For local tests in Windows I use http://strawberryperl.com/

 The scripts used the following perl modules.
 You can download them from cpan.